 Frozen Popsicles for Breakfast

 OK I will admit right now that I have eaten these Strawberry Yogurt Granola Pops for breakfast.
 I mean, why not?
-There is creamy yogurt, fresh no-FODMAP strawberries and a bit of crunchy granola.
-They just happen to be assembled into a popsicle form, which we typically associate with dessert.

 I didn’t invent these.
 If you Google them you will see that the concept of “frozen breakfast parfaits” and “frozen breakfast pops” are a thing – on blogs, Pinterest and beyond.